fleap-dev/fleap-dwm/README.md

 # fleap-dwm

-Custom buid of [dwm](https://dwm.suckless.org/) with color emoji support and some patches included.
+Custom fork of [dwm](https://dwm.suckless.org/) with color emoji support and some patches included.

 ## Patches